 Paraskevi Tritsaroli, Human Skeletal Studies

-Dr. Paraskevi (Voula) Tritsaroli from the National History Museum in Paris is Senior Visiting Associate Member of the ASCSA and works on skeletal assemblages from LBA Macedonia, Byzantine Epirus and Early Byzantine Arcadia.
-Her main interest is the contextual investigation of burial practices as mechanism of social differentiation, integration, or adaptation in the Aegean through time.
+Dr. Paraskevi (Voula) Tritsaroli from the National History Museum in Paris is Senior Visiting Associate Member of the ASCSA and works on skeletal assemblages from LBA Arcadia and Byzantine Boeotia.
+These analyses expand on her previous bioarchaeological research on prehistoric and Byzantine Greece and focus on the contextual investigation of life and death ways of past societies in the Aegean.\

 Eleni Nodarou, Geoarchaeology and Materials Science

 Dr. Eleni Nodarou from INSTAP Study Center for Eastern Crete is participating in various archaeological projects involving analysis of Cretan pottery from the Neolithic to the Byzantine period.
 Her research focuses on the petrographic analysis of ceramics.